devmor-j/vue-base-carousel/README.md

 It means `:autofocus="true"`.

-Also for **auto cycle** you can either pass 'cycle' prop to BaseCarousel (or ImageCarousel) to enable default behaviour like this:
+Also to **auto cycle** you can either pass 'cycle' prop to BaseCarousel (or ImageCarousel) to enable default behaviour like this:

 ```html
 <!-- this will enable slideshow with default 1000ms period -->